Jennings Musical Industries - 115 to 119 Dartford Road

 "Accordion Times" magazine, September 1953.
 Repairing accordions.
 Precise location unknown, but probably Dartford Road rather than 100 Charing Cross Road.
 The accordions will probably have been brought to the Charing Cross Road shop in the first instance, though.

-Flyer from mid/late 1960 showing the interior of the factory building, 115 Dartford Road.
+Flyer from late 1960 / early 1961 showing the interior of the factory building, 115 Dartford Road.

-Note the beige single speaker AC10s (?) with black "luggage" handles lined up down the middle of the space.
+Note the beige single speaker AC10s with black "luggage" handles lined up down the middle of the space, followed by AC2s with white handles.
 On the far left hand side is the guitar assembly area.

 Below, shots of the guitar assembly area, guitars stored between the two benches.
 One can see the near side in the picture above.